OUR ADULT DAY SERVICES IN SARASOTA

 We pay tribute to the glitz and glamor of Old Hollywood in the Starlite Theater, which shows classic films, TV shows, and musicals, hosts movie trivia and discussions, and is used as a performance space for members’ drama groups, talent shows, and visiting artists from the community.

-- Coordinated care with outside healthcare providers
+- Coordinated care with other medical providers

 - Open “get to know us” events